-As Indiana University Health evolved to become one of the region’s largest and most comprehensive healthcare system, its digital presence needed to follow suit.
+As Indiana University Health evolved to become one of the region’s largest and most comprehensive healthcare systems, its digital presence needed to follow suit.
 IU Health sought to revolutionize digital experiences for patients and caregivers by delivering personalized content throughout the user’s medical journey.

 We partnered with IU Health to launch a patient-focused, comprehensive website as a key part of the brand’s promise to improve the health of their patients and community through innovation and excellence.

 The new IU Health website would need to serve a large and diverse audience that included patients, caregivers, and providers as well as job seekers, researchers, and educators.